-Synthetic materials such as plastics, nylon, Styrofoam®, and polyurethane can produce HCN.
-HCN exposure can disrupt the body's ability to use oxygen,

-26 cause asphyxia, and cause carbon monoxide poisoning.
-Common items such as
+- 2 Synthetic materials such as plastics, nylon, Styrofoam®, and polyurethane can - produce HCN.
+HCN exposure can disrupt the body's ability to use oxygen, - 4 cause asphyxia, and cause carbon monoxide poisoning.
+Common items such as - s sofas, carpeting, vehicles, and other products routinely found in the wildland can

-27 sofas, carpeting, vehicles, and other products routinely found in the wildland can 28 produce smoke with HCN.
+6 produce smoke with HCN.

-Symptoms of HCN poisoning include bitter almond odor on breath, burning taste in mouth, stiffness of lower jaw, feeling of numbness or constriction in throat, weakness, and headache.
+- 8 Symptoms of HCN poisoning include bitter almond odor on breath, burning 9 taste in mouth, stiffness of lower jaw, feeling of numbness or constriction in - 10 throat, weakness, and headache.

-Follow hazardous materials protocols contained in the IRPG to mitigate exposure to HCN.
-If personnel may have been exposed to HCN, immediate referral to a health care facility capable of toxicology testing and treatment of HCN exposure is required.
+- 12 Follow hazardous materials protocols contained in the IRPG to mitigate - exposure to HCN.
+If personnel may have been exposed to HCN, immediate - 14 referral to a health care facility capable of toxicology testing and treatment of - 15 HCN exposure is required.

-Safety for Personnel Visiting Fires
+17 Safety for Personnel Visiting Fires

-A wide variety of personnel such as Agency Administrators, other agency personnel, dignitaries, members of the news media, etc., may visit incidents.
-The following standards apply to all visitors.
+- 19 A wide variety of personnel such as Agency Administrators, other agency - 20 personnel, dignitaries, members of the news media, etc., may visit incidents. - 21 The following standards apply to all visitors.

-Visits to an Incident Base
+Visits to Incident Base Camps or Non-Fireline Field Locations

-- 2 Recommended field attire for visits to incident base camps and other non- - fireline field locations: - Lace-up, closed toe shoes/boots with traction soles and ankle support. - Trousers. - Long-sleeve shirt. - 7 For agency personnel, the field uniform is appropriate.
+- 24 Recommended field attire includes:

+- Lace-up, closed toe shoes/boots with traction soles and ankle support.

+- 26 Trousers.

+- 27 Long-sleeve shirt.

+- For agency personnel, the field uniform is appropriate.

-Fireline Logistical Support
+30 Fireline Logistical Support

-- Personnel performing fireline logistical support duties (e.g. bus drivers, supply delivery/retrieval, incident drivers, non-tactical water delivery, etc.) must meet the following requirements: - Complete fire shelter training - 14 Fireline PPE - Receive an incident briefing - Ensure adequate communications are established - Other requirements (if any) established by the Incident Commander - A Work Capacity Test (WCT) is not required unless required for a specific position defined in the PMS 310-1.
+- 31 Personnel performing fireline logistical support duties (e.g. bus drivers, supply - 32 delivery/retrieval, incident drivers, non-tactical water delivery, etc.) must meet - 33 the following requirements: - Complete fire shelter training - Required Fireline PPE as referenced in the Personal Protective Equipment section of this chapter. - Receive an incident briefing - 38 Ensure adequate communications are established - of the requirements (if any) established by the Incident Commander - A Work Capacity Test (WCT) is not required unless required for a specific position defined in the PMS 310-1.